hdzajac/qualitative-canvas/BACKEND_SETUP.md

-# Backend Setup Guide
+# Backend Setup Guide (Current Local Architecture)

-This React frontend is ready to connect to your Node.js + Express backend.
-Follow this guide to set up the backend server.
+The backend in this repo already includes an Express server, PostgreSQL integration, migrations, and routes.
+This guide now focuses on running locally using the simplified environment strategy and adding environments later.

-## Database Schema
+## Database Schema (Implemented)

-Create these tables in your SQLite or PostgreSQL database:
+The Postgres schema is created automatically on startup (idempotent migrations + table creation).
+Legacy examples below are retained for reference:

 ### Files Table
 ```sql